-Bandpass filters transmit light only within a defined spectral band ranging from less than one to many nanometers wide.
+Bandpass filters transmit light only within a spectral region ranging from less than one to hundreds of nanometers wide.
 They are used in a wide variety of applications where spectral isolation is required.
-Bandpass filters are preferable to monochromators because of their higher transmission and better signal-to-noise.

-Bandpass filters are defined by three critical features (see Figure 1):
+Bandpass filters are defined by three critical features:

 - Center Wavelength (CWL)—the wavelength at the center of the passband

 - Full Width at Half Maximum (FWHM)—the bandwidth at 50% of the maximum transmission